-It’s magical when everything comes together on a song, but to reap the benefits, you’ll probably need a publishing deal.
+Music publishing deals are an important part of making sure you get the money you’re due from the music you release into the world.
+It’s magical when everything comes together on a song, but to reap the benefits, you need to make sure your deals are in order.
 Though musicians are some of the most creative minds, they aren’t always the most business-savvy individuals.
-No one can be great at everything.
+But, that’s okay!
+We’re here to help.

 Before you go signing on the dotted line, do your research.
 Read on to discover more about the types of music publishing deals and what’s best for your professional needs.